lupyuen/nuttx-star64/README.md

 screen /dev/ttyUSB0 115200
 ```

+Power up Star64.
+The DIP Switches for GPIO 0 and 1 default to Low and Low, so Star64 should boot from Flash Memory, which has the U-Boot Bootloader inside.

-We will see this U-Boot Bootloader Log...
+We'll see this U-Boot Bootloader Log...

+TODO: Explain OpenSBI

 # Star64 U-Boot Bootloader Log

-Here's the log for U-Boot Bootloader on Star64...
+Here's the log for U-Boot Bootloader on Star64 (without microSD Card)...

 ![Linux Boot Code in Ghidra](https://lupyuen.github.io/images/star64-uboot1.png)